Does Home Insurance Cover Burst Pipes? What You Need to Know

 Does homeowners insurance cover all burst pipe damage?

 Not entirely.
-Standard homeowners insurance covers the water damage resulting from a sudden burst pipe — things like ruined flooring, damaged walls, soaked furniture, and temporary living expenses if your home becomes uninhabitable.
+Standard homeowners insurance covers the water damage resulting from a sudden burst pipe, including ruined flooring, damaged walls, soaked furniture, and temporary living expenses if your home becomes uninhabitable.
 However, most policies will not cover the cost to repair or replace the broken pipe itself, unless it requires tearing open walls to access.
 Gradual leaks, corrosion, and damage resulting from neglect are also excluded.

 Will my insurance cover frozen pipes if I was away on vacation?